highchair/artinruins-com/_property/central-fire-stations.md

   #- url: central-fire-1886c-three-ones.jpg
   #  caption: 'Providence Journal file photo, circa 1886.
 The city was celebrating the 250th anniversary of its founding.'
   - url: sanborn-map-1889-xxchange-place-plate-1.jpg
-    caption: 'Detail of a Sanborn Insurance Map from 1889'
+    caption: 'Detail of a Sanborn Insurance Map from 1889.
+Three Ones in the upper right corner.'
     alt: 'The first fire house located to the southeast of Union Railroad Station.
 It was a square plan, two-story mansard roof building with a central projecting three-story tower in a simply decorated second empire style.'
   - url: three-ones-ppl-undated-exchange-place.jpg
     caption: 'Photo from the east looking west across Exchange Place, showing the Three Ones fire station, Burnside Monument, the old Union Depot, City Hall, and the Cove — Rhode Island Collection, Providence Public Library'